Shayneeking/Home-Lab/Ubuntu-25.04-Hardening-Guide.md

 su - sysadmin
 ```

-Continue the rest of the hardening process as this non-root, sudo-enabled user.
+All further steps should be completed as this non-root user.

 ---

-### ✅ Step 2: Check if OpenSSH Server is Installed
+### ❯ 1.2 Check if OpenSSH Server is Installed

-Run:
+Ensure SSH is installed for remote access:

 ```bash
 dpkg -l | grep openssh-server
 ```

-If nothing comes up, install it:
+If not installed, run:

 ```bash
 sudo apt update